 Before Deepbridge invests, it tries to identify potential buyers for investee companies, but there is no set exit strategy.
 So far there have been no exits, nor failures, although they are possible, indeed likely as with any portfolio of this nature.

+This is a high risk offer.
 These are early-stage technology businesses, so they will be more prone to failure than later stage, more mature businesses.
 It is also likely they will require multiple rounds of funding thus diluting the stakes of earlier investors.
 These are long-term investments.

 The usual risks with unquoted companies exist with this EIS offer.
 For instance, EIS investments are illiquid and capital is at risk.
 Investors should only invest money they can afford to lose.